lmaroncelli/volontari56/docs/funzionamenti.md

 You can still alter the dompdf options in your code before generating the pdf using this command:
 > PDF::setOptions(['dpi' => 150, 'defaultFont' => 'sans-serif']);

+*CKEditor5*

+Bisogna installare il plugin per upload delle immagini ed i plugin sono distribuiti come pacchetti npm:

+Therefore, assuming that you want to customize the classic editor build you need to:

+Clone the build repository.
+Install the plugin package.
+Add it to the build configuration.
+Bundle the build.

+>git clone -b stable https://github.com/ckeditor/ckeditor5-build-classic.git

+>cd ckeditor5-build-classic

+>npm install

+Now, install the plugin package:

+>npm install --save @ckeditor/ckeditor5-image

+Edit the build-config.js file to add your plugin to the list of plugins which will be included in the build and to add your feature’s button to the toolbar:

+Finally, bundle the build:

+> npm run build

+Poi devo installare il plugin EasyImage

+To make the above process possible, an image upload plugin (such as EasyImage) must be available.
+Such plugin will handle both the upload and URL returning steps in the above workflow.

+> npm install --save @ckeditor/ckeditor5-easy-image

+e ancora per il build

+> npm run build